Wizard Alchemy Potions Guide

 Gather basic materials from safe sources and starter enemies.
 You want enough small Magic values to practice brewing without sacrificing rare drops.

-Materials pageCraft early spells
+Materials guideCraft early spells

 Try Wind Blade, Rock Blast, and Ice Spike in that general order.
 These teach you the timing, Magic-value planning, and combat feel of spell unlocks.